EIP-7702

 Batching

-This feature allows users to execute multiple operations in a single atomic transaction.
-A common use case is the combination of an ERC-20 approval followed by the spending of that approval.
+Execute multiple operations in a single atomic transaction.
+A common use case is combining an ERC-20 approval followed by spending that approval.
 Currently, this workflow requires two separate transactions in decentralized exchanges (DEXes).
-Advanced batching scenarios may involve dependencies, where the output of one operation serves as the input for another, streamlining complex workflows.
+Advanced batching scenarios may involve dependencies where one operation's output serves as another's input, streamlining complex workflows.

 Gas Sponsorship

-EIP-7702 enables an account to pay for its own transaction using gas sponsorship, or to have a third party (such as a dapp or paymaster) cover the transaction fees.
-This can facilitate various use cases, such as:
+EIP-7702 enables accounts to pay for transactions using gas sponsorship or have third parties (such as dApps or paymasters) cover transaction fees.
+This facilitates various use cases:

-- Paying for gas in ERC-20 tokens instead of the native token.
+- Paying for gas in ERC-20 tokens instead of native tokens

-- Application operators covering transaction costs for their users, improving user experience by eliminating the need for users to hold native tokens for transaction fees.
+- Application operators covering transaction costs for users, eliminating the need to hold native tokens for transaction fees

 Privilege De-escalation